revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 <blockquote>

 It is standard to have a single servlet instance for each registered name of the servlet.
 However, instead of this, it is also possible for a servlet to choose to have a pool of instances created for each of its names that all share the task of handling requests.
 These servlets indicate this action by implementing the `javax.servlet.SingleThreadModel` interface.
-A server loading the SingleThreadModel servlet should guarantee, "that no two threads will execute concurrently the service method of that servlet."
+A server loading the SingleThreadModel servlet should guarantee, "that no two threads will execute concurrently the service method of that servlet".
 Each thread uses a free servlet instance from the pool in order to achieve this.
 Therefore, any servlet using the SingleThreadModel isn’t needed to synchronize usage to its instance variables and is considered thread-safe.

 </blockquote>